home-assistant/home-assistant.io/source/_integrations/onkyo.markdown

   type: list
 {% endconfiguration_basic %}

-The above can also be adjusted later using the **Reconfigure** flow.
+The above settings can also be adjusted later.
+To do this, click the three-dot menu on the integration entry and select **Reconfigure**.

 {% include integrations/option_flow.md %}